The Man-Machine

 The Man-Machine (Die Mensch-Maschine) is the seventh studio album by German electronic music band Kraftwerk.
-It was released on May 1978 by Kling Klang in Germany and by Capitol Records elsewhere.
+It was released on 19 May 1978 by Kling Klang in Germany and by Capitol Records elsewhere.
 A further refinement of their mechanical style, the album saw the group incorporate more danceable rhythms.
+The album has a satirical bent to it.
+It is thought to address a wide-range of themes from the Cold War, Germany's fascination with manufacturing, and humankind's increasingly symbiotic relationship with machines.
 It includes the singles "The Model" and "The Robots".

-Although the album was initially unsuccessful on the UK Albums Chart, it reached a new peak position of number nine in February 1982, becoming the band's second highest-peaking album in the United Kingdom after Autobahn (1974).
+Although the album peaked at 53 initially on the UK Albums Chart, it reached a new peak position of number nine in February 1982, becoming the band's second highest-peaking album in the United Kingdom after Autobahn (1974).